-- (c) DVR shall pay for Job Placement at the Contractor's place of business or any business entity owned or operated by the Contractor under the following conditions: - i.
-The employment position matches the job goal listed on the Service Delivery Outcome Plan (SDOP). - ii.
-The Customer is hired through the Contractor's competitive interviewing and hiring process. - iii.
-The Contractor, Customer, and VRC all agree that it is an appropriate placement. - (d) Temporary to Permanent (Temp to Perm) Job Placement shall meet the following criteria in order to be considered a successful placement: - i.
-Employer's written verification that the Employer's customary hiring practice is to start the majority of their permanent employees as temporary staff.
+- The Contractor shall be responsible for locating, securing, and placing a DVR Customer into a paid integrated job that is mutually agreed upon by the VRC, the DVR Customer, and the CRP. - ii.
+Job Placement Services may include but are not limited to identifying job leads, conducting job search, marketing Customer to prospective employers, developing effective resumes, completing and submitting employment applications, preparing Customer for job interviews and arranging for job-related disability accommodation needs. - iii.
+DVR shall pay for Job Placement at the Contractor's place of business, or any business entity owned or operated by the Contractor under the following conditions: - (A) The employment position matches the job goal listed on the SDOP. - (B) The Customer is hired through the Contractor's competitive interviewing and hiring process. - (C) The Contractor, Customer, and VRC all agree that it is an appropriate placement. - iv.
+Temporary to Permanent (Temp to Perm) Job Placement shall meet the following criteria in order to be considered a successful placement: - (A) Employer's written verification that the Employer's customary hiring practice is to start the majority of their permanent employees as temporary staff, submitted to DVR. - (B) Placement is in accordance with the SDOP and IPE. - (C) Customer agrees to placement. - v.
+Intermittent or On-Call Employment shall meet the following criteria in order to be considered a successful placement: - (A) It is determined that Intermittent or On-Call Employment meets the Customer's unique strengths and needs and is noted on the SDOP. - (B) The employment is expected to continue over time and the Customer will have enough hours to fulfill their employment needs.